STealthy-and-haSTy/SublimeScraps/plugins/README.md

  * [set_vc_vars.py](set_vc_vars.py) is a simple plugin for modifying the environment of Sublime while it's running to allow you to run Visual Studio commands in build systems.

+ * [wrap_text.py](wrap_text.py) is a simple plugin for reflowing multiline text so that it cuts off (hard wraps) at a predefined width, for example at a ruler.